Learning with Spike Synchrony in Spiking Neural Networks: Introduction

-In this work, we systematically evaluate the efficacy of SSDP across multiple tasks and architectures.
-We demonstrate that SSDP enhances learning stability, reduces convergence volatility, and improves classification accuracy -- even in simple SNN models without convolutional layers.
-Furthermore, we integrate SSDP into deeper architectures, including Spiking ResNet18 and Transformer-based spiking models, and validate its scalability on large-scale datasets such as CIFAR-100 \cite{krizhevsky2009learning} and ImageNet \cite{krizhevsky2012imagenet}, as well as on dynamic dataset CIFAR10-DVS \cite{li2017cifar10} and those with complex temporal structures, such as SHD and SSC \cite{cramer2020heidelberg}.
-Our results demonstrate that SSDP offers biologically plausible, robust, and generalizable learning.
-It achieves consistent improvements across a wide range of benchmarks, including small- and large-scale tasks, static and temporal data, as well as both frame-based and event-driven datasets, positioning it as a versatile foundation for future neuromorphic learning systems.
+We systematically evaluate SSDP across diverse tasks and network architectures, showing that it enhances learning stability, reduces convergence volatility, and improves classification accuracy.
+We further integrate SSDP into deeper architectures, including Transformer-based spiking models, and trained deep spiking neural networks on challenging classification tasks, spanning static images, event-driven data, and datasets with high temporal structure such as SHD and SSC \cite{cramer2020heidelberg}.
+Together, these results establish SSDP as a biologically plausible and generalizable training signal for deep SNNs.